2022 Chevrolet Silverado 2500HD Trim Levels, Configurations & Comparisons.

 On the inside, the Custom model reverts back to the interior features found on the WT, for the most part.
 All of these features can be upgraded to match what the LT offers, for a reasonable price increase.
 The Custom models also get access to the Custom Convenience Package, which is unavailable to the previous two models.
 This comes with a 10-way power driver seat with lumbar support, a trailer-brake controller, remote start, cargo-bed lining and a rear-window defogger.

 Most of the safety features remain unchanged when moving up to the Custom trim level.
 This model once again gets some extra options, though.
 Forward-Collision Alert and Automatic Braking are both available for the Custom.

-Compare the 2022 Chevrolet Silverado 2500HD Custom vs LTZ Trim.
-What Is the Difference?
+Compare the Custom vs LTZ Trim.
+What is the difference?